carlrobertoh/CodeGPT/DESCRIPTION.md

 ### Web Search

-Enhance your coding with real-time web search capabilities.
+Improve your coding with real-time web search capabilities.
 Instantly access the latest information and insights directly within your coding environment.

 ![Web Search](https://github.com/carlrobertoh/CodeGPT-docs/blob/main/images/plugin-description/web-search.png?raw=true)

 ### Customized Personas

 Quickly define and switch between various prompts to make the assistant work for you, whether you're learning, writing, or proofreading.
+The plugin comes with over 600 pre-defined personas, allowing you to customize the assistant to your needs.

 ![Customized Personas](https://github.com/carlrobertoh/CodeGPT-docs/blob/main/images/plugin-description/personas.png?raw=true)